The Short Answer

 - What it does: Helps compose messages, summarizes conversations

 - The limitation: Focused on content generation, not work extraction.
-Doesn't identify tasks, decisions, or follow-ups from conversations
+Doesn't identify tasks, decisions, or follow-ups

 How AI-Native Chat Works (Pulse)